-One of many local museums to introduce sensory hours in the past few years, the Seattle Children’s Museum opens its doors early for sensory hours the first Saturday of each month.
+One of many local museums to introduce sensory hours in the past few years, the Seattle Children’s Museum opens its doors early for sensory hours several Saturdays throughout the year.
 From 8:30–10 a.m., the museum dims the lights and minimizes sounds, creating a setting friendlier to kids who benefit from a quieter, less-crowded environment.

-Hours and cost: First Saturday, 8:30–10 a.m.
+Hours and cost: Select Saturdays, 8:30–10 a.m.
 Admission is reduced to $3 per person, and sensory hours tickets must be purchased in advance online.
 The museum opens to everyone at 10 a.m.

-Starting January 10, 2015, Pacific Science Center will have special sensory hours every 2nd Saturday from 8-10 a.m.
-To date, details are still TBD, so check their website’s calendar for the most current information.
-Additionally, the museum has several guides to help children on the autism spectrum enjoy the experience, including a sensory guide (click here to view it) that helps families identify specific exhibits that meet their sensory needs, from noise level to visual stimulation, and points out quiet areas available for breaks.
+Additionally, the museum has several guides to help children on the autism spectrum enjoy the experience, including a sensory guide that helps families identify specific exhibits that meet their sensory needs, from noise level to visual stimulation, and points out quiet areas available for breaks.

 The center also gives hand stamps for same-day re-entry should your child need a break away from the building.
 The general exhibits and both IMAX theaters are fully ADA accessible, wheelchairs are available to borrow at no cost, and aides are free when accompanying a guest with a disability.